ibudasov/php7-iptc-manager/README.md

 ### Create an IPTC tag
 Then you can add some IPTC tags.

-There are different kinds of IPTC tags, but for all of the you'll find a constant in `Tag` class.
+There are different kinds of IPTC tags, but for all of them you'll find a constant in `Tag` class.

 You can specify multiple values for each tag, it is allowed by specification, so we have array of values: